 Underlying everything about MoM is Lundgren’s mission to turn Seattle from a town with a decent visual art scene to a real hub, a city that not only retains talent but attracts it.
 In many ways, like its white-painted facades, MoM is a blank slate.
 If it doesn’t work, it can change quickly to become the sort of art space that Seattle wants and needs.
 “There’s a lot of room for error,” Lundgren says.
 “And there’s a lot of room for disappointment, and there’s a lot of room for magic.”

-► Museum of Museums Opening, Feb 7, Museum of Museums, museumofmuseums.com
+► Museum of Museums Opening, Date TBD, Museum of Museums, museumofmuseums.com